 The Sony X800H is a decent overall TV.
 It can get bright in SDR and displays 480p, 720p, 1080p, and 4k content well with no upscaling artifacts.
 The viewing angles are great if you plan on putting this TV in a wide room, but unfortunately, the contrast ratio is mediocre so blacks look gray in a dark room.
-With an incredibly low input lag and good response time, this TV performs best for sports or video games, but with a sub-par color volume, HDR content doesn't look great.
+With an incredibly low input lag and good response time, this TV performs best for sports or video games.
+HDR content doesn't look great as it doesn't get bright enough to make highlights stand out.
 With no risk of permanent burn-in, this TV also serves well as a computer monitor.

 The Sony X800H is disappointing for watching movies.
 The contrast ratio isn't bad for an IPS panel TV, but blacks still look gray when viewed in the dark, and there's no local dimming feature to further darken any blacks.
 Additionally, the black uniformity is just decent.
 However, the picture quality is excellent on both 1080p and 4k content and it has a good response time, so fast-moving objects in an action movie look good.

-Great for TV shows.
-The Sony X800H can get bright and it handles reflections well enough in most average-lit rooms.
+The Sony X800H is great for watching TV shows.
+It can get bright and it handles reflections well enough in most average-lit rooms.
 720p content, such as from a cable box, looks great, as does 1080p and 4k content.
 The viewing angles are very wide, so everyone in your family can sit around the TV to enjoy your favorite show.
 Also, the built-in speakers produce dialogue very well.

-The Sony X800H is sub-par for HDR movies.
+The Sony X800H is mediocre for watching movies in HDR.
 The contrast ratio is mediocre and the black uniformity is only decent so blacks look gray in dark rooms, and there's no local dimming feature to further darken any blacks.
 It displays a wide color gamut but its color volume is unremarkable, so it can't display certain shades of colors.
 However, it has decent HDR peak brightness, bringing out some highlights.